-II.
 4. Sexual conduct between an adult school employee and an elementary school student is never considered consensual.
 This policy will never deem an elementary school student to have welcomed or consented to an adult employee's sexually harassing conduct.

-Supervisors' and Managers' Responsibility III.
+Supervisors' and Managers' Responsibility

 District supervisory and management employees must enforce the district's sexual harassment prohibition and must promptly report all sexual harassment complaints they receive from students or employees.
 A supervisor's or manager's failure to report a sexual harassment complaint is grounds for discipline.

-Confidentiality IV.
+Confidentiality

 The district will respect the confidentiality of the complainant and the individual(s) against whom the complaint is made as much as possible.
 The district will respect confidentiality within the limits of its legal obligations, including investigating sexual harassment allegations, and taking remedial and corrective action.

+Reporting Procedures

-Reporting Procedures А. Any person who believes that a district student or employee has sexually harassed them or any person who knows or believes that they have knowledge of conduct that may constitute sexual harassment should report the alleged acts immediately.
-Student Reports The district encourages any adult who witnesses sexual harassment to intervene on the victim's behalf and immediately report the harassing conduct.
-The district does not, however, require any person to directly confront the harasser.
+Any person who believes that a district student or employee has sexually harassed them or any person who knows or believes that they have knowledge of conduct that may constitute sexual harassment should report the alleged acts immediately.

+The district encourages any adult who witnesses sexual harassment to intervene on the victim's behalf and immediately report the harassing conduct.
+The district does not, however, require any person to directly confront the

 Any student who believes that they are a sexual harassment victim, or who knows of conduct that may constitute sexual harassment should report the alleged acts to a teacher, counselor, principal, or designated District Compliance Officer.

 The report may be verbal or written.
 Using a formal reporting form is not required.
 If a student wants to use a form, one is available from the school office, school library, counseling office, and the District Compliance Officer.

-Any teacher or counselor to who alleged sexual harassment is reported shall immediately notify the school principal, immediately notify the District Compliance Officer.
+Any teacher or counselor to who alleged sexual harassment is reported shall immediately notify the school principal of the alleged acts, or if the complaint involves the principal, immediately notify the District Compliance Officer.

 The principal shall immediately forward written reports to the District Compliance Officer.
-If the principal receives a verbal report, the principal shall immediately notify the District Compliance officer.
+If the principal receives a verbal report, the principal shall immediately notify the District Compliance Officer and, as soon as possible, forward a harasser.

+A.

+Student Reports

 written report to the District Compliance Officer.
 The report shall not be screened or investigated before it is forwarded to the District Compliance Officer.
 Failure to forward any sexual harassment report or complaint shall result in disciplinary action.

-Employee Reports
+B. Employee Reports

-B.